ActivePose: Active 6D Object Pose Estimation and Tracking for Robotic Manipulation: INTRODUCTION

-To the best of our knowledge, this is the first active pose framework that jointly evaluates pose ambiguity and autonomously adjusts camera viewpoints to actively resolve it.
+With this motivation, we propose \textit{ActivePose}, a closed-loop framework for zero-shot 6D pose disambiguation and downstream pose tracking.
+We ground a VLM with entropy-ranked CAD renderings to detect viewpoint-induced ambiguity and select NBVs from a small IK-feasible candidate set via renderer-based view synthesis.
+We further learn a diffusion-policy tracker to actively maintain visibility under motion and occlusions.

+To our knowledge, ActivePose is among the first closed-loop frameworks that combines zero-shot ambiguity detection with feasible NBV selection for CAD-based novel-object pose estimation, and further integrates active tracking for downstream manipulation under motion and occlusions.
 For the benefit of the research community, we will release our code as open source.

-In summary, our contributions are: \begin{itemize} \item We propose a geometry-aware prompting framework that leverages a VLM and per-view pose entropy to enable robust zero-shot ambiguity detection and active 6D pose estimation. \item We introduce a unified scoring mechanism and a differentiable rendering module that selects NBV to resolve ambiguities and improve estimation confidence. \item We present an active pose tracking module based on an equivariant diffusion policy trained via imitation learning, to generate smooth camera trajectories that maintain visibility and accuracy under object motion. \item We validate our framework through extensive experiments in both simulation and the real world, showing improvements over baseline methods.